-In recent years, the company's net earnings and losses largely reflect the impact of foreign exchange gains or losses on its holdings of US dollars, and the interest income earned from Canadian and US cash and cash equivalents on hand.
+In recent years, the company's net earnings and losses largely reflect the impact of foreign exchange gains or losses on its holdings of US dollars, and the interest income earned from Canadian and US cash and cash equivalents on hand, as well as investments.

-Since January 2007, the company's funds have been held predominantly in US dollars, producing earnings from large foreign exchange gains in the first quarter of 2009 and the first, third and fourth quarters of 2008, and a loss in the second quarter of 2008 due mainly to a modest foreign exchange loss and reduced interest income.
-The significant losses in the second and third quarters of 2007 were also due to large foreign exchange losses.
+Since January 2007, the company's funds have been held predominantly in US dollars, producing earnings from large foreign exchange gains in the first quarter of 2009 and the first, third and fourth quarters of 2008.
+The significant losses in the second quarter of 2009 and third quarter of 2007 were due to large foreign exchange losses.